 If you decide to witness the whole euthanasia process, be prepared for the following as death occurs:

-If you are considering canine euthanasia, perhaps it is a good idea to find a holistic vet to perform the procedure so that he can advise you on the proper choice of a homeopathic remedy that is suitable for your dog after considering the dog's mental and physical states at the time.
+If you are considering canine euthanasia, perhaps it is a good idea to find a holistic vet to perform the procedure.
+That way, s/he can advise you on the proper choice of a homeopathic remedy that is suitable for your dog after considering the dog's mental and physical states at the time.

 As a reference, here are the most useful remedies that may help ease the transition during euthanasia:

 If you have an older dog or if your dog has been diagnosed with a serious disease such as cancer, it is better to think ahead and decide what to do in case you need to put him to sleep.

 There are now many options for taking care of a dog's remains, for example, pet cremation, memorial gardens, and cemeteries for pets.
 Discuss with your family ahead of time and make the necessary arrangement before euthanasia.

 Very often, dog parents think that they have euthanized their dog "too soon" or for "selfish" reasons.
 Many have doubts as to whether they did the right thing, or they keep wondering if they could have done more or tried harder.

 It is very helpful if you write about your feelings in a journal like this one.